swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

     * Deploy the containerized model on Kubernetes.
     * Identify the specialized node.
     * Label the nodes.
+    * Create the Kubernetes secret for the base runner registration.
     * Deploy the base runner.
     * Retrieve the Kubernetes cluster credentials.
     * Update the Kubernetes `GCP_K8S_KUBECONFIG` CI/CD secret.